Wednesday, December 31, 2025

 He can take several different forms dogs cats other small animals or even a horse with a saddle ready to ride, in this shape he's called Le Cheval Bayard.
 Or he could just stay completely invisible.

-In Quebec Canada he is most often said to be a type of spirit that can take the form of either pets (usually a dogs or rabbit) or other animals from the region.
+In Quebec Canada he's considered a type of spirit that can take the form of either pets (usually a dogs or rabbit) or other animals from the region.
 It's believed that an animal with all white fur could be a Lutin especially a white cat, though any animal that lives in or near a home could be a Lutin in disguise.

 The are essentially House spirits, similar to a Nisse or a Kikimora , they can be either good or bad, the good ones use their powers in a verity of ways ranging from controlling the weather, to shaving the beard of the master of the house before he wakes up Sundays.